firebase/firebase-android-sdk/firebase-firestore/README.md

 ### Testing composite index query against production
 #### Setting Up the Environment:
-1. Navigate to the `firebase-android-sdk/firebase-firestore` directory.
-2. Create a `google-services.json` file.
+1. Create a `google-services.json` file in the root directory.
 This file should contain your target Firebase project's configuration.
 2. If not already logged in, authenticate with your Google Cloud Platform (GCP) account using `gcloud auth application-default login`.
 You can check your logged-in accounts by running `gcloud auth list`.
-3. Create composite indexes by running:
+3. Navigate to the `firebase-firestore` directory, create composite indexes by running:
 ```
 terraform init
 terraform apply -var-file=../google-services.json -auto-approve